volcengine/MineContext/README.md

   <img alt="MineContext" src="src/MineContext-Banner.svg" width="100%" height="auto">
 </picture>

-### MineContext: Create with Context,Clarity from Chaos
+### MineContext: Create with Context, Clarity from Chaos

 An open-source,proactive context-aware AI partner,dedicated to bringing clarity and efficiency to your work, study and creation.